Ku-ring-gai Council

 Ku-ring-gai Council is a local government area in Northern Sydney (Upper North Shore), in the state of New South Wales, Australia.
-The area is named after the Guringai Aboriginal people who were thought to be the traditional owners of the area.
-More contemporary research suggests that this was not the case.
+The area is named after an Aboriginal language group.

 Major transport routes through the area include the Pacific Highway and North Shore railway line.
 Because of its good soils and elevated position as part of the Hornsby Plateau, Ku-ring-gai was originally covered by a large area of dry sclerophyll forest, parts of which still remain and form a component of the Ku-ring-gai Chase National Park.
 There are also many domestic gardens in the residential parts of Ku-ring-gai.

 The Mayor of Ku-ring-gai Council is Cr.
-Jeff Pettett, an independent politician, elected on 11 January 2022.
+Christine Kay, an Independent Liberal politician, elected from amongst her follow councillors in November 2024.

+The council comprises an area of 86 square kilometres (33 sq mi), and as at the 2021 census, had an estimated population of 124,076.
 Ku-ring-gai is the most advantaged area in Australia to live in, at the top of the Index of Relative Socio-economic Advantage and Disadvantage (IRSAD).